JSheare/TGF_and_glow_search_program/README.md

 #### **'aircraft' Mode:**
 If the detector you are searching was deployed to an aircraft or some other high-altitude location during the search period, this is the mode that you want to use.
-It adds a special check to the short event search algorithm that filters out false alarms caused by cosmic rays.
+It adds a special check to the short event search algorithm that filters out false alarms caused by cosmic rays, and uses a more fine-grained rolling baseline in long event search algorithm.

 To run the program in this mode, run the program the same as above but add the flag '--aircraft' to the end:

     tgf-search-cl yymmdd yymmdd detector --aircraft

+#### **'pickle' Mode:**
+This mode serializes and saves imported data for later use OR imports previously-serialized data.

+To use it, enter a command of the following form:

+    tgf-search-cl yymmdd yymmdd detector --pickle

+#### **'skshort' Mode:**
+This mode skips the short event search algorithm (including trace filtering).

+To use it, enter a command of the following form:

+    tgf-search-cl yymmdd yymmdd detector --skshort

-#### **'processed' Mode:**
+#### **'skglow' Mode:**
-In this mode (which is only available for GODOT) the program will search processed data instead of raw data.
-Note that this mode is largely deprecated and that processed data must exist for your specified search range for it to work properly.

-To run the program in this mode, run the program the same as above but add the flag '-p' to the end:
+This mode skips the long event search algorithm.

+To use it, enter a command of the following form:

-    tgf-search-cl yymmdd yymmdd detector -p
+    tgf-search-cl yymmdd yymmdd detector --skglow

 #### **Many Modes:**
 It is possible to use as many of these modes in tandem as the user needs